 > Kotlin compiler arguments of task ':compileKotlin' do not work for the `kotlin-dsl` plugin.
 The 'freeCompilerArgs' property has been reassigned.
 It must instead be appended to.
 Please use 'freeCompilerArgs.addAll(\"your\", \"args\")' to fix this.

-You must change this to adding your custom compiler arguments to the lazy configuration properties of the Kotlin Gradle Plugin in order for them to be appended to the ones required by the kotlin-dsl plugin:
+You must change this to adding your custom compiler arguments to the lazy configuration properties of the Kotlin Gradle Plugin for them to be appended to the ones required by the kotlin-dsl plugin:

 build.gradle.kts